Easy Guide to Claim Compensation from Air Canada

 - You will get the confirmation mail at your email address, and you will receive a compensation id number for future use.

-- How Do I Get my Call Back from British Airways?
+- How Do I Call Air Transat From Mexico?